Koketso Tlailane

-Koketso Mmathabo Mary Tlailane (born 7 December 1992) is a South African soccer player who plays as a defender for the South Africa women's national team.
+Koketso Mmathabo Mary Tlailane (born 7 December 1992) is a South African soccer player who plays as a defender for Ramatlaohle and the South Africa women's national team.

 International career

 Tlailane appeared in two matches for the South Africa women's national soccer team in 2019.
-She was on the South Africa squad at the 2018 Africa Women Cup of Nations but did not appear in any matches.
+She was in the South Africa squad at the 2018 Africa Women Cup of Nations but did not appear in any matches.